- Modified rice bran

 To prevent and treat chemotherapy side effects

 MGN-3 reduced the side effects of standard therapies in liver cancer patients.
+Additional studies confirming such effects are needed.

 To stimulate the immune system